Decybel07/L10n-swift/README.md

  - Support for stantard localization key (Localizable.strings)
  - Support for grouping localization keys (Localizable.plist and Localizable.stringsdict)
  - Supports plural form in any language (Localizable.stringsdict)
- - Use .l10n() to localized any string
+ - Use .l10n() to localized any string, int and double

 ## Demo